carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 >
 > The clearer our constraints, the more confidently LLMs can compose our tools into helpful solutions.

 A competitive landscape amplifies this new reality.
-As the ecosystem matures, users will seamlessly switch between different servers and tools.
+Given the great usability that MCP provides, users are able to seamlessly switch between different servers and tools.
+And, as the ecosystem matures, they will have an increasing number of options from which to choose.

 ```mermaid
 graph TD